isomerpages/ttsh-chi/pages/CHISEL InnoMatch 2024.md

 	<div class="accordion-content">
 	<div class="para">

-Submit your application for CHISEL InnoMatch 2024 on the Challenge Portal **by 5 April 2024, 23:59 SGT**.
+Submit your application for CHISEL Healthcare InnoMatch 2024 on the Challenge Portal **by 5 April 2024, 23:59 SGT**.
 Multi-participation is welcomed.
 Fill in the application form available in the participant space, providing the following:
 				<br>
 - Application and Company Information
 - Solution Pitch Deck (7 slides)